The heart of our school.

 Our aim is to do this through a curriculum which:

-Eye Curriculum Wheel for Excellence and Irresistible Learning
+Curriculum Excellence and Irresistible Learning

 Eye Primary School strives to be a centre for excellence in all areas of the curriculum with the school at the heart of the local community.